onedata/oneclient/README.md

 VeilClient
 ===========

-VeilClientis a part of VeilFS system that unifies access to files stored at heterogeneous data storage systems that belong to geographically distributed organizations.
+VeilClientis is a part of VeilFS system that unifies access to files stored at heterogeneous data storage systems that belong to geographically distributed organizations.

 Goals
 -----